astronexus/ATHYG-Database/data/details/v2_builds.md

     * add spectral types for the stars in AT v2.2 when available, and from HYG when available there but not in AT.
 * v2.3+
     * no major changes to merging AT results with HYG.
 The changes from AT v2.2 to AT v2.3 filter naturally into AT-HYG v2.3.
+* v2.4+
+    * as with version 2.3, no changes to merging AT with HYG; the changes from AT v2.3 to v2.4 filter naturally into AT-HYG v2.4.

 ### Data quality

 Data quality issues are largely the same as in details_v1.md, except for issues specific to proper motion and radial velocity data.

+AT-HYG v2.4 addresses a data quality issue recorded in all prior AT-HYG releases -- a small number (~0.2%) of stars that should not have been assigned distances based on the Gaia DR3 results.

-AT-HYG v2.3 addresses an issue recorded in all prior AT-HYG v2.x releases.
-Currently, there are two other items present in AT-HYG 2.1 through AT-HYG v2.3 that are not entirely addressed
+Currently, there are two data quality items present in AT-HYG 2.1 through AT-HYG v2.4 that are not entirely addressed.

-#### Addressed in v2.3

-In AT-HYG v1.01 and later, there is a custom list of Tycho-2 stars that were missing a Gaia-Tycho 2 link from the data files I worked with, but which could be looked up in SIMBAD and correctly identified there.
-This list (~10K stars) originally contained only the associated Gaia parallax data (no Gaia velocities).
-As a result, these stars often did not have radial velocities in AT-HYG v2.0 through AT-HYG v2.2 (they generally have good proper motions from Tycho-2), and so their Cartesian velocity values are not especially accurate.

-Getting these velocities was initially considered to be fairly minor compared to getting the distances in the first place.
-Also, since these stars generally had good proper motion data, any application that uses only the proper motions for (relatively short term) space motion calculations wasn't affected; only long-term 3D motion calculations were an issue.

-In version 2.3, processing this set of stars added proper motion and radial velocity lookups, so this issue is largely resolved.

-#### Still outstanding in v2.3
+#### Still outstanding in v2.4

-Two issues/aspects of the data set that are still present in v2.3, and relatively minor by comparison to the previously resolved aspect:
+Two issues/aspects of the data set that are still present in v2.4, and relatively minor by comparison to the previously resolved aspects in the last few minor versions:

 1. (v2.1+) There are several thousand HYG stars with only a Gliese ID (no HIP or HR IDs).
 These can't be linked directly to AT-HYG, so they have been augmented with a SIMBAD query to get a valid Tycho-2 ID cross-reference, and to do additional lookups for parallax, proper motions, and radial velocities.
 (Note -- this is a separate SIMBAD lookup from the one described above to get Gaia data from stars in Tycho-2 without a previously indexed Tycho-Gaia cross-reference.)